-Third, if there is a contract whether the terms in the standard form confirmation become part of the agreement depends upon whether 2-206 or §2-207 applies.
-Here, 2-207(a)(3) applies: The terms are not included unless the other party expressly agrees to them.
+Third, if there is a contract whether the standard terms in a confirmation become part of the agreement depends upon \$2-207.

-Fourth, if the record proposes a modification and the terms are included under 2-207(a)(3), whether the modification is enforceable is determined by 2-210.
+Fourth, if the record proposes a modification and the terms are included under \$2-207(a), whether the modification is enforceable is determined by \$2-210.

-Finally, whether the record is a repudiation rather than a proposed modification is determined by §2-613.
+Finally, whether the record is a repudiation rather than a proposed modification is determined by \$2-613.

-In sum, revised §§2-203, 2-205 and 2-207 and new §2-206 focus on two questions that were implicit in the original §2-207.
-First, when does the presence of varying terms in the standard form records of one or both parties prevent contract formation achieved under other principles?
+In sum, revised §\$2-203, 2-205 and 2-207 and new §2-206 focus on two questions that were implicit in the original §2-207.
+First, when does the presence of standard terms in the records of one or both parties prevent contract formation achieved under other principles?
 Second, if some contract is formed, when do the standard terms become part of the agreement?
-The various drafts, although differing in content and style, all try to respond to these questions.